| Title: | Standard Methods for Use in Public Health Scotland |

 Settlements (S20) and Scotland.

-The script used to create the area_lookup
+The script used to create the area_lookup dataset on

 GitHub.

-takes a CHI number or a vector of CHI numbers
+chi_check takes a CHI number or a vector of CHI numbers

-class.
+with character class.
 It returns feedback on the validity of the

 entered CHI number and, if found to be invalid, provides an explanation as